-Do you want to collect royalties for performances of your new musical?
-Make a deal with a licensing agency (or become your own agency).
-On this page you’ll find submissions information for musical publishers.
+Do you want to reach new audiences and generate passive income from performances of your new musical?
+Submit your show for representation by a licensing agency who can connect your show to amateur and professional theaters around the US and the world.
+On this page you’ll find submissions information for musical licensors and publishers.

-If you’re lucky enough to have had a high-profile show on Broadway or the West End, you will probably already have heard from companies like Broadway Licensing, Music Theatre International, Josef Weinberger LTC (London), or one of the companies now owned by Concord Music: Samuel French, Rodgers & Hammerstein, or Tams-Witmark.
-They are not open to submissions by un-agented writers without first-class productions.
+If you’re lucky enough to have had a high-profile show on Broadway or the West End, you will probably already have heard from companies like Broadway Licensing (and their imprints Stage Rights, Dramatists Play Service, and Playscripts), Music Theatre International, Josef Weinberger LTC (London), or Concord Theatricals and their imprints, Samuel French, Rodgers & Hammerstein, or Tams-Witmark.
+These companies are not open to submissions by un-agented writers or without first-class productions.

-Most writers will want to seek out companies that accept submissions, as described below.
-We recommend you only submit a show with production history and reviews.
+Most writers will want to seek out companies that accept submissions and match the show’s target demographic, as described below.
+We recommend you only submit a show that matches a licensing company’s expressed desires and catalog, ideally with production history and reviews.
 Be sure your demo has high quality singing and your presentation package is polished and professional.

 Timeline for Licensing a Musical

-The process may take over a year as ideally you would choose your preferred company, submit the show to them, and wait several months to hear back.
+The process may take over a year as, ideally, you would choose your preferred company, submit the show to them, and wait several months to hear back, if at all.
 If you are submitting a show simultaneously to more than one company, it’s polite to mention that in your cover letter.

 Once your show is accepted, it’s still a good idea to help market it with a website that has music clips and notices, and to support your ongoing work through social media efforts.

 Need help with your presentation package?
-Email Holly at hollyr@musicalwriters.com for design help with your show art, pitch deck, social media, invitations, and website.
+Email Rebecca at rebecca@musicalwriters.com for design help with your show art, pitch deck, social media, invitations, and website.

 Licensing Agencies Open to Submissions

-Theatrical Rights Worldwide has a significant catalog and they do accept submissions of new musicals.
-“If you feel your musical is ready for production, please send a hard copy of your script, hard copy samples of your music (for example: piano-vocal music), and an audio CD or thumb drive, as well as any production history (regional theatre, new work festival, or educational environment)…” Theatrical Rights Worldwide – FAQ page (bottom of page)
+Theatrical Rights Worldwide has a significant catalog, and they do accept submissions of new musicals.
+“If you feel your musical is ready for production, please send a copy of your script and samples of your music (for example: piano-vocal music), as well as any production history (regional theatre, new work festival, or educational environment) to TRW at submissions@theatricalrights.com” For more information, visit Theatrical Rights Worldwide – FAQ page (bottom of page)

 Drama Source.
 As they say on their home page, “We Specialize In G-Rated, Family-Friendly Plays & Musicals.”
 They prefer to receive submissions in August since their main reading time is September 1 – October 31.
 Drama Source Submissions Guidelines